-Complaints alleging that a qualified individual with a disability has been excluded from participation in, been denied the benefits of, or otherwise has been subjected to discrimination in University programs or activities may be filed under the following grievance procedures:
+Complaints alleging that a qualified individual with a disability has been excluded from participation in, been denied the benefits of, or otherwise has been subjected to discrimination in university programs or activities may be filed under the following grievance procedures:

-– Students must make complaints alleging a violation of Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act in writing to the University’s Disability Resource Center (DRC) and the appropriate Departmental Chairperson or designee immediately upon the alleged violation or claim of failure to provide reasonable accommodation.
+– Students must make complaints alleging a violation of Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act in writing to the University’s Accessibility Resource Center (ARC) and the appropriate Departmental Chairperson or designee immediately upon the alleged violation or claim of failure to provide reasonable accommodation.
 The written complaint should specify the time, place, and nature of the act claimed to be in violation and may be supplemented by supporting documents and/or affidavits from persons having firsthand knowledge of the facts.

 – Within seven (7) days of receipt of the claim, the Departmental Chairperson or designee will investigate the complaint, attempt resolution of a complaint through mutual agreement of the student and faculty member, and draft a settlement agreement for the student’s review and signature.
 In the case where settlement is not reached, the Departmental Chairperson or designee will provide the Dean with written findings from the investigation, along with a recommendation for resolving the complaint.
-The Chairperson will forward the recommendation simultaneously to the student, the faculty member, and the Director of DRC.
+The Chairperson will forward the recommendation simultaneously to the student, the faculty member, and the Director of ARC.